 3M vs. FFP1 vs. FFP2 vs. N95 vs. KN95?
 What Do Mask Numbers and Letters Mean?

 A visitor to the website asked this in the comment section on coronavirus and Pitta masks a few days back:

-Could you please explain: if a mask is FFP2 or 3, but NOT 3M – what does it mean exactly concerning coronavirus? thank you!
+Could you please explain: if a mask is FFP2 or 3, but NOT 3M – what does it mean exactly concerning COVID-19?
+Thank you!